 - Replicate any “win” on a fresh cohort before shipping to 100%.

-- Pre-define your minimum detectable effect; deciding after the fact is statistical cheating.
+- Pre-define the minimum detectable effect; deciding it after the fact is statistical cheating.

 FAQ

-- How big a sample do I need?: Depends on the baseline rate and minimum detectable effect.
-Common rule: 1,000+ per arm for a 5-point lift on a 40% base rate.
+- How big a sample do I need?: It depends on the baseline rate and your minimum detectable effect.
+A common anchor: 1,000+ users per arm to detect a 5-point lift on a ~40% base rate at 80% power.
+Verify with a sample-size calculator for your exact numbers.

-- D7 or D30 — which matters more?: D7 predicts D30 once you cross product-market fit.
-Before that, D1 is the most useful test.
+- D7 or D30 — which matters more?: D7 reliably predicts D30 once you have product-market fit.
+Before PMF, D1 activation is the most useful and fastest test to run.

-- How do I tell novelty effects from real lifts?: Extend the test 2x your original duration; if the lift fades, it was novelty.
+- How do I separate novelty effects from real lifts?: Extend the test to roughly 2x your original duration.
+If the lift fades by week 6, it was novelty, not retention.

-- What if my sample is too small?: Either combine cohorts over time (risky for changing products) or pre-commit to a directional read with caveats.
+- What if my sample is too small?: Either combine cohorts over time (risky for a fast-changing product) or pre-commit to a directional read with explicit caveats and no ship decision.